Niclaus1/rock-paper-scissors/README.md

 Follow the prompts to play the game.

 ### How to Play
-The game will prompt you to choose Rock, Paper, or Scissors.
+1. The game will prompt you to choose Rock, Paper, or Scissors.
-Type your choice in the prompt and press Enter.
+2. Type your choice in the prompt and press Enter.
-The computer will randomly generate its choice.
+3. The computer will randomly generate its choice.
-The result (Win, Lose, or Draw) will be displayed in the console.
+4. The result (Win, Lose, or Draw) will be displayed in the console.
-You can play again by re-running the script.
+5. You can play again by typing Y/N.

 ### Project Structure
-index.html – Placeholder file (optional)
+- index.html – Placeholder file (optional)
-script.js – Contains the game logic
+- script.js – Contains the game logic

 ### Contributing
 If you'd like to improve the game:
-Fork the repository.
+1. Fork the repository.
-Create a new branch (git checkout -b feature-name).
+2. Create a new branch (git checkout -b feature-name).
-Make your changes and commit them (git commit -m "Added feature X").
+3. Make your changes and commit them (git commit -m "Added feature X").
-Push your branch (git push origin feature-name).
+4. Push your branch (git push origin feature-name).
-Open a Pull Request.
+5. Open a Pull Request.

 ### License
 This project is licensed under the MIT License.